Mishcon de Reya page structure

 Guide

-Our guide to the latest European data transfer rules
+Our guide to the latest European and UK data transfer rules

 If you make a restricted transfer of personal data subject to the GDPR and/or UK GDPR, to a country without an adequacy decision, you need to comply with the Standard Contractual Clauses (SCCs).
-The European Commission and UK Government have both published updated versions of the SCCs to govern such restricted transfers.
+On 7 June 2021, the European Commission adopted the latest versions of the SCCs (the New SCCs) to govern such restricted transfers.
+The New SCCs were also adopted by the UK Government as well and the Information Commissioner’s Office (ICO) introduced the IDTA and UK addendum to the New SCCs as an appropriate safeguard for the purpose of making restricted transfers of personal data under the UK GDPR.

 Why the change?

-We’ve produced our SCCs Handbook to make compliance simpler.
-It covers key points such as how your business will be affected, what has changed with EU adequacy decisions, what’s different in the updated SCCs, and how to apply them.
+We have updated our SCCs Handbook to make compliance simpler.
+It covers key points such as how your business will be affected, what has changed with EU adequacy decisions, what is different in the updated SCCs, IDTA and the UK Addendum and how to apply them.

 Extra support

-Implementing the updated SCCs is likely to add to your data compliance workload, but our SCCs Handbook is designed to ease that burden.
+Implementing the updated transferring mechanisms is likely to add to your data compliance workload, but our International Transfers Handbook is designed to ease that burden.
 Should you need extra support, we are ready to help; for example, we can set up an action plan to audit and review the contracts you’ll need to change.

 Download